TheLastCylon/ecosystem/documentation/distributed_tracking.md

 As you can see, `request_uid` is being set to a predetermined UUID, rather than having Ecosystem create one.

-The exact same can be done for your functions, decorated with `queued_sender`.
+The exact same can be done for your functions, decorated with `buffered_sender`.

 All you have to do is:
 1. Make sure your function definition has `**kwargs` in the parameter list.